mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 The scenario under the empty set evaluates the impact of adding the zip code when there is no features.
 The no-feature outcome is the prediction of the expected value for every feature, $f(\mathbb{E(X)})$, estimated as the average prediction over the training set; the outcome when only zip code is present can be estimated with a sample of the remaining features conditioned on the known value for zip.
 We will come back to the estimation of out-of-coalitions features.

 Another interesting scenario is built on the 3rd combination that includes income and race.
-Looking at the effect of the zip code when income and race are known can tell us if zip code has any explanatory power at all because all other features are included. $\Delta $ captures any remaining effect of zip after everything else has been accounted for.
+Looking at the effect of the zip code when income and race are known can tell us if zip code has any explanatory power at all because all other features are included. $\Delta_v$ captures any remaining effect of zip after everything else has been accounted for.
 $$
 Δ_v(\text{zip}, \{\text{income, race}\})=v_f(\{\text{income, race, zip}\}) - v_f(\{\text{income, race}\})
 $$